Variational Quantum Algorithms: Challenges and potential solutions

 \subsubsection{Noise resilience}

-{ \it Inherent resilience to coherent noise.} One reason for interest in variational algorithms is their ability to naturally suppress certain types of noise in hardware, especially in near-term implementations.
-This is due to the fact that by construction, variational algorithms are insensitive to the specific parameter values, ultimately only sampling physical observables from the resulting state.
+One reason for the interest in VQAs is their ability to naturally overcome certain types of noise in hardware, especially in near-term implementations.
+This noise resilience is a crucial, non-trivial feature of VQAs.

+\begin{itemize} \item{Inherent resilience to coherent noise.} By construction, VQAs are insensitive to the specific parameter values, ultimately only sampling physical observables from the resulting state.
 More specifically, if the physical implementation of a unitary results in a coherent error within the parameter space, or $U(\vec{\theta})$ actually results in $U(\vec{\theta} + \vec{\delta})$, then under mild assumptions the optimizer can calibrate this block unitary on the fly to improve the physical state produced.
 This effect was first conjectured theoretically~\cite{mcclean2016theory} and later seen experimentally in superconducting qubits~\cite{o2016scalable}, where errors after the variational procedure were reduced in some cases by over an order of magnitude.
 Success in this endeavor depends upon the ability to optimize faster than the drift of calibration in the device, and sufficient variational flexibility in the ansatz, but may continue to be effective even into the early fault-tolerant regime where coherent errors can be especially insidious.